Dr. Scott Petrie - Executive Director

 Katelyn Weaver - Biologist

 Katelyn is a recent University of Western Ontario graduate, where she obtained her B.Sc. in Biology with an Honours Specialization in Conservation Biology in 2010 and her M.Sc. in Biology in December, 2013.
-During her undergraduate degree, Katelyn worked at the Advanced Facility for Avian Research studying the cognitive effects of developmental stress on European Starlings.
-Following her B.Sc.
-Katelyn worked as an entomology technician in Long Point and Algonquin Park and volunteered in Australia as a technician working with kangaroos and wallabies.
-Katelyn’s M.Sc. research was supervised by Long Point Waterfowl and focused on the selection of agricultural, wetland and open water habitats by Eastern Population Tundra Swans at staging and wintering locations.
-During her M.Sc., Katelyn volunteered with the OMNR as a technician studying nesting ecology of Canada Geese and Snow Geese at Akimiski Island, Nunavut.
+During her undergraduate degree, Katelyn worked at the Advanced Facility for Avian Research studying European Starlings.
+Katelyn’s M.Sc. research was supervised by Long Point Waterfowl and focused on the selection of agricultural, wetland and open water habitats by Tundra Swans at staging and wintering locations.

-After graduation from her M.Sc., Katelyn joined Long Point Waterfowl as their second biologist and her primary responsibilities include manuscript development, coordinating research and education programs at the REC, managing our website and social media sites and assisting with graduate research projects.
-Katelyn’s interests include hiking, kayaking and travelling to experience as much of the world’s flora and fauna as possible.
+After completing her M.Sc., Katelyn joined Long Point Waterfowl as their second biologist and her primary responsibilities include manuscript and scientific article development, coordinating research and education programs at the REC, managing our website and social media sites and assisting with graduate research projects.
+Katelyn is also involved with overseeing co-op and volunteer students and LPW’s educational initiatives.

 For a detailed CV on Katelyn, please click here.